 Figure 8.
 Task Configuration window.

 Since SDM focuses in people management, the main elements of the game are employees, which represent the player’s labor force.
-Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which use employee’s attributes to calculate his performance.
+Employees can perform different roles (analyst, architect, manager, marketing, programmer, and tester), which uses employee’s attributes to calculate his performance.
 Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
 Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.
 Figure 7 shows a simplified version of SDM’s class diagram focusing on the employee, showing his human attributes, types of specializations, the possibility of training to acquire specializations, and how an employee is affect by other employees that belong to the staff team.
 It also illustrates the project, its characteristics and requirements.
 We included in [16] different changes in the game, introducing new concepts and expanding employee behaviors and actions, including some significant role responsibilities changes.
-Figure 8 .
+Figure 8 illustrates new tasks available for each role.
+Programmers are now responsible for the software evolution and repair.
+Architects create prototypes to aid the analyst during elicitation as well as generate test cases.
+Analysts write specification and generate test cases.
+Lastly, the manager had his aiding task divided into three different types.

 Information Storage